Training Needs Analysis Template

 A great way to gauge which skills would equip employees to improve performance is to study your top performers.
 You can’t clone your top talent but you can identify the skills they have that helps them thrive in their roles.
 Use that insight to make a list of key skills other team members could benefit from.
 That list is your raw intel—treat it as the foundation for developing your employee training strategy.

-3. Shape your training priorities to match skills and performance gaps
+3. Shape your priorities to match training needs & skills gaps

 Next up — compare your desired requirements for a role with reality.
 How are team members actually performing?